pinkfloppydisk/www-1/about.md

 <h1>{{ title }}</h1>

 Hi, I’m Kushaiah, [a filmmaker](https://krabf.com/), editor, tech and coffee enthusiast, and a web explorer.
-This place my weblog—a musings place, if you fancy that.
+This is a safe space for my musings.
 I use this place to express myself, to build and share my thoughts, ideas and creations, and to learn.

 <hr />